 '''

 if contains_first_word and contains_second_word:

 return 2

 else:

 if contains_first_word or contains_second_word:

 return 1

 else:

 return 0

+Listing 6.
+The if-else blocks introduced in Listing 5 where the conditions in if statements are

 '''

-Listing 6.
-The if-else blocks introduced in Listing 5 where the conditions in the if statements are specified by means of two variables.
+specified by means of two variables.

-In addition to that, we can improve even further the readability of the code by collapsing occurrences of else statements when these contain an if statement as their first instruction.
+We can improve further the readability of the code by collapsing occurrences of else statements when these contain an if statement as their first instruction.
 In this case, both the else-if pair can be safely replaced by an elif (i.e. else if) statement, which specifies the same condition used in the if statement.
 Thus, the code in Listing 6 can be rewritten as shown in Listing 7.

 '''

 if contains_first_word and contains_second_word:

 return 2

 elif contains_first_word or contains_second_word:

 return 1

 else:

 return 0

+Listing 7 The if-else blocks introduced in Listing 6 collapsed my means

 '''